aeriaframework/docs/guide/picking-aeria-over-another-options.md

 ## Introduction

-Aeria has a lot of new features to offer to the JS/TS communities.
+Yes, Aeria is yet another JavaScript framework.
+But it is far from being just another framework.
+Aeria offers code ergonomy at it's peak.
+The greatest advantage Aeria has to offer is: you write less, you get more (and more safely).

 ## Picking Aeria over Express + Mongoose (or similar)

-We removed more than a million dependent lines of code from Mongoose and Hapi, which we used during early stages of development, to make code more fast and cohesive.
+We removed more than a million dependent lines of code from Mongoose and Hapi, which we used during early stages of development, to make code more fast, cohesive, and strongely typed.
+Some dependencies just stood in the way of how Aeria traverses types throughout functions.

-We choose to not put abstractions on top of MongoDB, offering direct access to it instead, in order to improve the performance and reduce maintenance cost.
-Aeria's HTTP server is also much simpler -- there's no need of a plugin system, hooks, or anything of the sort.
-Instead, we just offer functions, and it is up to the user how to use them.
+We also choose to not build abstractions on top of MongoDB.
+You want to do something on the database, you do it yourself, without the need of hooks, getters, virtuals, a plugging system, etc, like Mongoose has.
+Resolution of reference IDs to documents and cascading removal of nested documents are handled internally when you call the built-in CRUD functions.

 ## Picking Aeria over AdminJS

-Whereas AdminJS is a pluggable dashboard meant to be used on top of existing JS applications, Aeria is a much better option for applications being built from scratch.
+AdminJS is very good at being a dashboard system puggable to existing NodeJS applications.
+When building from scratch, however, performance and maintenance cost are things to consider.
+AdminJS requires much more boilerplate to set up a single feature, while Aeria has it all declarabe in a single file.

+Also, when you are adding a feature to an AdminJS project, you must choose between adding the feature in the host webserver or in AdminJS itself, as they are two separate things.
+Aeria saves you this hassle: you have all your business logic reunited in a single source of truth.

 ## Picking Aeria over headless CMS

-Aeria offers end-to-end strong typing, and that alone is a strong reason to consider chosing it over popular headless content management systems, like Strapi, and Pocketbase.

-Another good reason is that Aeria is much simpler to extend.
-It is not a graphical interface, it is just code.
+If you got a big SQL dataset you want to build a dashboard on top of it without adding heavy business logic, headless CMS is probably for you.
+If however your application will depend on heavy business logic, or you just don't want to depend on a graphical interface or on a API hosted by third parties, you may want to consider using something that is just code and you have total control over it.

+Another big reason someone should consider picking Aeria over some headless CMS is end-to-end typing.
+Aeria is intrinsically strongly typed -- 100% of it's code is made in TypeScript, so that makes it a lot easier to get the typing working in the frontend (see [Aeria SDK](/aeria-sdk/)).